Ecommerce Marketing: 33 Tips To Skyrocket Sales

 Using both simultaneously can make your ecommerce marketing more effective.
 As you collect emails, you bring leads into the fold so you can market to them directly.
 Sounds good, right?

-If I can automate something, I will.
-There are just too many tasks on my plate to do something manually when I can get it done for myself.
+If we can automate a task, we will.
+We have too many tasks on our plate to manually handle when we can automate them.

-You can have your marketing emails sent out automatically, for instance.
-You can also automate social media posts, confirmation emails, thank-you pages, and more.
+For instance, you can automatically send your marketing emails, social media posts, confirmation emails, thank-you pages, and more.

-A few days ago, I went shopping for a new mattress.
-I wasn’t yet ready to buy, but I wanted an idea of the options available to me.
+A few days ago, we went shopping for a new mattress.
+We were still deciding whether to buy, but we wanted to know the options available.

-Today, I logged into my Facebook account and saw this:
+Today, we logged into my Facebook account and saw this:

 ecommerce marketing ad

 Clever, right?
-This is an example of remarketing ads, but we’ll get into that more later.
+This is an example of remarketing ads, but we’ll discuss that later.
 The point here is that brands like Leesa use Facebook Ads because they work.

 So do organic posts.
-If you can creatively market your ecommerce products in an entertaining or educational way, you’ll get conversions.
+If you can market your ecommerce products in a way that engages and resonates with your audience, you’ll see an increase in conversions..

 4. Create your own content — Do not copy or reuse others’ content